Alton Circular Walk

 Chawton.
 Though her novels are set elsewhere, Jane Austen was always a Hampshire girl at heart and she was devastated when her father retired in 1801 as vicar of Steventon, a small North Hampshire village, and moved his family to Bath.
 Jane hated Bath and wrote nothing during this period.
 Worse, when her father died four years later, she, her sister Cassandra and their mother were left with little money and no fixed home.

 It was Jane's brother Edward who finally came to the rescue.
-He had been adopted by the wealthy but childless Knight family, and so had inherited the Great House at Chawton (now Chawton House and recently opened as a library of women writers of Jane Austen's time).
+He had been adopted by the wealthy but childless Knight family, and so had inherited the Great House at Chawton (now Chawton House whose house and garden may be Wednesday to Sundays from 10am to 4.30pm).
 Edward found his sisters and mother a house in the centre of the village, and they moved there in July 1809.

 Jane was delighted by "our Chawton home", and immediately started writing again.
 Mansfield Park, Emma and Persuasion were all written here, and it was while living in Chawton that she first won outside acclaim as a novelist when her youthful novels - Pride and Prejudice, Sense and Sensibility - were at last published.
-The house is now run as Jane Austen's House by the Jane Austen Trust (tel 01420 832 262) and is open 11.00am to 4.30pm from March to November, on weekends only December to February.
-Among the exhibits is the creaking door to the room where Jane did her writing.
-The hinges in the door were kept deliberately unoiled so that she could conceal her work if anyone came in, writing novels not being considered a suitable profession for a lady.
+The house is now run as Jane Austen's House and is open daily until 5pm in summer but only to 4.30pm and on fewer days of the week in winter: check online for details.
+It contains various items connected with the author, including some of her jewellery and the table at which she used to write.
+She kept the hinges of the door to this room deliberately unoiled so that they would squeak as it was opened, giving her time to conceal her work if anyone came in.

 The walk from Chawton to All Saint's Church, Upper Farringdon was a favourite of Jane's, not just because it passed through her brother's estate, but because she was friends with the family of John Benn, the vicar there: in her letters she writes of walking over to Farringdon for tea.
 Gilbert White was also curate here from 1761 to 1784 (that is, some time before Jane Austen lived in Chawton, though he knew and visited with Jane's father when the latter was Vicar of Steventon).
 Note the amazing and very ancient hollowed out yew tree in the churchyard (to the left of the church door, as you approach it from the road)